Bush vlei rat: Reproduction

 In the family Muridae the Karoo bush rat has a strong correlation between reproduction, the abundant resources, and the occupation of the stick lodges.
 Myotomys unisulcatus has very rapid postnatal development and small litters of semi-precocial young.
 The average litter size is two to three.
 Weaning begins at eight days of age and reproduction can begin at six weeks for males and five weeks of age for females.

 Diet

 The Karoo bush rat is limited in diet due to its dry and arid climate.
 They are considered herbivores, eating foliage and succulent stems from 60 different plant species.
 In the winter they consume mostly succulents, in the spring they consume an even mix of succulents, non-succulents, and annual vegetation.
 In the summer and fall months they consume succulent and annual plants evenly.
-To gather food they bite off lengths of vegetation and drag them to the entrances of their stick refuges where they will consume the resources gather.
+To gather food they bite off lengths of vegetation and drag them to the entrances of their stick refuges where they will consume the resources gathered.